 - Included: Sawyer MINI Filter, syringe for back flushing, filter tip cap, 16 oz Sawyer bag

 - Bonus: Available in blue, green, orange, and pink (as part of a gift box)

 - Price: $25

-Smaller and 33% lighter than the original Sawyer Squeeze Filter, the MINI also offers you the ability to filter your water four different ways: attached to water bottle, with a Sawyer bag, as a straw, or inline with a bladder.
+Smaller and 33% lighter than the original Sawyer Squeeze Filter, the MINI also offers you the ability to filter your water four different ways: attached to a water bottle, with a Sawyer bag, like a straw, or inline with a bladder.

 So what's the catch?

 THE WEIGHT: At only two ounces (.125lbs / 56.7g) the Sawyer MINI is a no-brainer for anyone looking to go light.
 Before you even discuss potential drawbacks, the size and weight alone are grounds for justifying its inclusion in your pack.